 The PhD programme in Politics/International Relations is a research degree and requires the candidate to make an original and significant contribution to the discipline of Political Science or International Relations depending on the specific research topic.
 Most students already hold a Master's degree in one of these fields; if not, it may be necessary to enrol for a one-year MRes degree in Political Research.
 Other requirements regarding theoretical and methodological preparation for the PhD will be decided by the candidate's supervisors in light of the candidate's research topic and preparation for pursuing it.
 The final product of the PhD is a thesis; this will be judged by two examiners and will be subject to an oral examination of the candidate (the viva).
 Prospective candidates are strongly encouraged to contact potential supervisors within the Department at Aberdeen in order to develop an original and feasible research project that can be completed within a typical three or four year programme of study (full-time).
 Applicants will only an undergraduate degree should apply first to the MRes in Political Research and indicate that they intend to transfer to the PhD programme upon the successful completion of the MRes degree.

 The Department is committed to providing nationally and internationally recognised training in social research and equipping postgraduate students with broader transferable skills.
-Students applying for either the PhD or MPhil should have prior training in research methods at postgraduate level.
+Students applying for the PhD should have prior training in research methods at postgraduate level.
 The Department offers a postgraduate MRes (Social Research) that may be taken over one year full-time or two years part-time.
 The MRes and PhD together constitute our ESRC-recognised 1+3 postgraduate research programme.
 The Department is recognised by the Economic and Social Research Council for the quality of its postgraduate education.
 In the 2008 Research Assessment Exercise (RAE), the ranking of the quality of research carried out by the UK government, the department performed strongly, with 55% of research publications submitted being ranked by an independent panel as world-leading and internationally recognised.
 It has been rated consistently amongst the top two departments of sociology in Scotland, and in the top cohort of all departments in the United Kingdom.

 The MRes in Social Anthropology is a one year postgraduate course providing training in anthropological research.
 It draws on the wide range of expertise within the Department and also provides access to the library, archival and museum collections of the University of Aberdeen.